ihabashkar/TCP-Client-Server-Network-Stack-Implementation/README.md

 - **<netinet/in.h>** – Defines socket address structures and constants for IPv4 networking.
 - **<sys/socket.h>** – Core POSIX socket API used to create and manage network connections.
 - **<unistd.h>** – Provides system calls like close() used for releasing socket resources.
+- **GeeksforGeeks** – Used as a reference for understanding networking concepts, socket programming, system calls, and IPC mechanisms.